miguelfmc/sklearn-discretefirstorder/README.rst

 * Optimization routines are implemented in Python, which makes them slow.
 * At the moment, the package only supports squared error loss minimization but there are plans to include support for absolute error loss minimization.
 * At the moment, there is no support for classification problems i.e. logistic regression.
-* I'm working on making the package available on PyPI and conda-forge.
+* I'm working on making the package available on conda-forge.
 Stay tuned for updates!

 Contributing
 ------------